attila-lendvai/gpg-keygen/README.md

 Things to consider:

+* If a valid signing subkey exists, then the master signing key is rarely used (only to sign internal parts of the key block itself, when explicitly selected, or when signing other people's keys), so the size of the signatures it generates is not a major concern.
+* Having a strong master signing key (and taking good care of it) can provide a long time span for your digital identity (possibly 10+ years) and for [forward secrecy](http://en.wikipedia.org/wiki/Forward_secrecy).
+* The security of RSA keys does not scale well beyond 2048 bits, use [ECC](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) (Elliptic curve cryptography) instead [as recommended](https://gnupg.org/faq/gnupg-faq.html#please_use_ecc).
+Unfortunately it requires GnuPG 2.1+ (2014 Nov).
 * Longer signing keys generate longer signatures.
-* RSA signatures are longer than DSA signatures (but [there's more to this story](http://superuser.com/questions/13164/what-is-better-for-gpg-keys-rsa-or-dsa)).
+* Signature length: RSA > DSA = [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) (Elliptic Curve DSA) (but [there's more to this story](http://superuser.com/questions/13164/what-is-better-for-gpg-keys-rsa-or-dsa)).
-* If a valid signing subkey exists, then the master signing key is rarely used (only to sign internal parts of the key block, or when explicitly selected), so the size of the signatures it generates is not a major concern.
-* Having a strong master signing key (and taking good care of it) can provide a long time span for your digital identity (possibly 10+ years) and for [forward secrecy](http://en.wikipedia.org/wiki/Forward_secrecy).
-* It's possible to generate 8192 bit RSA signing keys (by using batch mode, as this script does for the master key).
-* Some GnuPG configuration parameters affect newly generated keys (although not in a permanent way).
-See _setpref_ to set the preferred hash algorithms for identities e.g. [here](https://wiki.ubuntu.com/SecurityTeam/GPGMigration).
+* Some GnuPG configuration parameters affect newly generated keys (although not in a permanent way); e.g. see _setpref_ to set the preferred hash algorithms for identities [here](https://wiki.ubuntu.com/SecurityTeam/GPGMigration).

 Even more thoughts [here](http://www.ctrlc.hu/~stef/blog/posts/PGP_key_generation.html).